 Hot Compost Bays Made by Local Academy Students

-As a discipline aiding love, our fellowship embarks on the learning of Koine (Biblical Greek), to move us outside of ourselves and foster postures of attention, care, and prayer in the midst of that which is difficult.
+As a discipline aiding love, our fellowship embarks on the learning of Koine (Biblical Greek), to move us beyond ourselves and foster postures of attention, care, and prayer in the midst of that which is difficult.
+Greek is a honing stone for our fellowship.

-Because our imaginations foster our love, our fellowship also practices the discipline of reading, listening to, and discussing powerful literature around a fire, for literature as word—like the Word himself—can be wood on the fire within a student, gifting warmth in the cold and light in the darkness.
+Because our imaginations foster our love, our fellowship also practices the discipline of listening to, reading, and discussing powerful literature around a fire, for literature as word—like the Word himself—can be wood on the fire within a student, gifting warmth in the cold and light in the darkness.
 The literature we enter helps us reach beyond what is merely seen, to see afresh the reality in which we live and so live more intently within it.
-At times, students also practice the discipline of conversation and enter into discussion on what is read, cultivating a richer neighborliness around the deepest realities.
-Students also prepare a baked good each week for one another as an effort of love, and tea is served.
+Students also prepare a baked good each week for one another as an effort of love.

-As part of the rhythm of the day, and coming full-circle, students end the day in further care for the created world and in evening prayer.
+Students end the day having come full-circle, in further care for the created world and in evening prayer.

 Because of its commitment to sustainable agriculture, The Local Academy is proud to participate as civic scientists in The Land Institute’s Perennial Atlas Project, a three-year project growing and researching perennial grain crops and their annual counterparts.